 Creative thinking exercise (schematic)

-In this exercise, show some schematic drawing or diagram to your child.
-He must again give a description of the drawing, and afterwards he must name as many things as possible which the drawing may represent.
+In this exercise, show some schematic drawings or diagrams to your child.
+They must again describe the drawing and, afterward, name as many things as possible that the drawing may represent.

 A circle may, for example, be drawn on a piece of paper.
 To describe it, your child may say that it is a circle, that it is round, that it consists of an endless curved line, that a radius drawn from any position on the curve will always be of the same length, etc.

-After the description, he may say what the diagram can present.
-In the case of a circle, he may say that it could represent a ball, the earth, the sun, a plate, a saucer, the brim of a cup, the letter O, etc.
+After the description, they may say what the diagram can present.
+In the case of a circle, they may say that it could represent a ball, the earth, the sun, a plate, a saucer, the brim of a cup, the letter O, etc.

 Creative thinking exercise (abstract)